Idaho Natural Wonders, Nature December 22, 2022

 3. Sawtooth Mountains

-While not as dramatic as the Tetons or as rich with American history as the Appalachians, the Rockies' Sawtooth mountain range in Central Idaho creates a jagged skyline that features 57 breathtaking peaks over 10,000 feet high.
+While not as immediately recognizable as the Tetons or as rich with American history as the Appalachians, the Sawtooth mountain range in Central Idaho creates a jagged skyline that features 57 breathtaking peaks over 10,000 feet high.
 Nestled deep within the range's towering crags are hundreds of glacial lakes and every type of wildlife imaginable, while also housing the start of three of Idaho's major rivers: the Middle Fork of the Boise River, the South Fork of the Payette River, and the Main Fork of the Salmon River.
 Here, you'll likely see more animals than people, making for a restorative view in the heart of Idaho, particularly in Idaho's treasured Boulder White Clouds.

 The Sawtooths were originally inhabited by the Sheepeater tribe of Native Americans, aptly named for their favorite game.
 The base of the range also cradles the Sawtooths' crowning jewel, Redfish Lake, which is historically described as being so full of Sockeye (Redfish) that one could nearly walk on water.
 Today, Sockeye are endangered and immense conservation efforts are taking place.
 It's also worthy to note that in 2010, a fault line was discovered near the lake and named the Sawtooth Fault, which is capable of producing a scale-topping 7.5 magnitude earthquake in the future.
+Nevertheless, this majestic mountain range is just begging to be explored.

 4. The Great Idaho Rift

-Idaho's Great Rift is a line of volcanic cones and lava vents that runs through the Craters of the Moon National Monument, considered to be the largest, deepest and most recent volcanic rift system in the mainland United States.
+Idaho's Great Rift is a line of volcanic cones and lava vents that runs through Craters of the Moon National Monument, considered to be the largest, deepest and most recent volcanic rift system in the mainland United States.
 Naturally, this makes it worthy of a separate mention from its surrounding landscape.

 Two thousand years ago this rift was spewing lava across the Snake River Plain, but today the Great Rift is a series of fissures, lava flows, and volcanic cones nearly 53 miles long and up to five miles wide.
 Here, amidst the sea of craters, crags, rock formations, and caves, a line of low volcanoes and splatter cones line the rift where the earth opened up and hot magma poured out to create the rest of the reserve, while the immense trench that originally released the tidal wave of lava still remains as a vivid reminder of the power of geology.
 This rift has reportedly only been hiked to completion once; other attempts have resulted in dangerous heat exhaustion.
+The

 5. The Salmon River